MSchmoecker/StacklandsHigherUI/Readme.md

 The height of the info box can be set custom and the remaining space is filled with the sidebar.
 The config entries are generated after the first start at `BepInEx/config/com.maxsch.stacklands.higherui.cfg`.

+The config file can also be edited while the game is running, the changes will be applied in-game upon saving the file.

 ## Manual Installation
 This mod requires BepInEx to work, it is a modding framework that allows multiple mods being loaded.
 Furthermore, this mod uses Harmony to patch into the game, which means no game code is distributed and allows multiple mods to change it interdependent.